 Surgical termination is a definitive procedure.
 It is performed using suction curette while you are under sedation, so you don’t feel pain or have a recollection of the procedure.
 Surgical termination is best performed between the 6-12 week pregnancy stage.

-Prior to termination of pregnancy (medical or surgical ) we will perform an ultrasound scan, to check how many weeks pregnant you are, which determines which options are available to you.
+Prior to termination of pregnancy (medical or surgical ) we will perform an ultrasound scan to check how many weeks pregnant you are, which also determines which options are available to you.
 We will explain the risks and benefits of both types of termination, and support you in your decision.

 By performing an ultrasound scan before and after the procedure, we check that the products of conception have been completely removed.
 We will scan you immediately after a surgical termination and at 2 weeks after a medical termination, to ensure the uterus is empty.
-Even if you experience complications, we will look after you and ensure the best and safest outcome at no additional charge to you and we provide follow up to all our patients as required after attending our facility.
+Even if you experience complications, we will look after you and ensure the best and safest outcome at no additional charge to you.
+We provide follow up to all our patients as required after attending our facility.

 The operating doctors at the Sydney Abortion Clinic are trained to undertake pregnancy termination using the best and most up to date surgical techniques.
 There are always at least 2 doctors looking after you during the procedure (for surgical termination); one doing the procedure and one to care for you while under sedation.
 For a medical termination, there is usually only one doctor who will assess you and prescribe the medication.

 To prevent infection, we offer screening for Chlamydia and Gonorrhoea, and other STIs.